 Case & Strap

-As I’ve already said multiple times in my previous reviews, I am quite glad that the “supersizing race” in the niche of luxury timekeepers has finally stopped and we start to see a stream of relatively compact wristwatches coming to boutiques and multibrand stores near us.
+As I’ve already said multiple times in my previous reviews, I am quite glad that the “supersizing race” in the niche of luxury timekeepers has finally stopped and we start to see a flow of relatively compact wristwatches coming to boutiques and multi-brand stores near us.

 This particular Ingenieur Chronograph “W 125” seems to almost nail it when it comes to the piece’s diameter to thickness ratio measuring approximately 42 millimeters in diameter that makes it suitable for most wrists out there, yet is just 15 millimeters thick: good news to persons planning to wear these beauties with formal attire.